bahtiyar12/Modern-C-Middle-Earth-War-Simulation/README.md

 # Modern C++ Middle Earth War Simulation

-This project is a Middle Ear war simulation application written in Modern C++.
+This project is a Middle Earth war simulation application written in Modern C++.
 It demonstrates the use of **polymorphism** and the **factory design pattern** to create and manage the armies of different nations and simulate a war.
 The project is intended to enhance knowledge of Modern C++ and explore advanced concepts in object-oriented programming.

 ## Features
 - **Nation Classes (`Mordor`, `Rivendell`)**: Represent different nations with unique characteristics.